North Korea Claims To Have Detonated An H-Bomb

 North Korea's recent activity has been especially bold.

 Options to pressure Pyongyang would appear to be limited.
-Further economic and trade sanctions, increased diplomatic pressure and boosting military maneuvers or shows of force would likely all be on the table.
+Further economic and trade sanctions, increased diplomatic pressure and boosting military manoeuvres or shows of force would likely all be on the table.

 The two Koreas have shared the world's most heavily fortified border since their war in the early 1950s ended with an armistice, not a peace treaty.
 About 28,500 American troops are deployed in South Korea as deterrence against North Korea.